-- Up next, on the cmd window type “regedit” in order to open Registry Editor.
+- Next, on the cmd window type regedit in order to open Registry Editor.

-- Then on cmd type “chkdsk c: /r” and wait for the new process to complete.
+- Then in cmd type chkdsk c: /r and wait for the new process to complete.

-So, if you can’t wait for the chkdsk process to complete or if you think that the disk check is stuck, try to follow the steps from above in order to fix this Windows 8 and Windows 8.1 problem.
-Don’t forget to feedback us by using the comments field from below.
+So, if you can’t wait for the chkdsk process to complete or if you think that the disk check is stuck, try to follow the steps from above in order to fix this Windows 10 problem.